What is speed dating?

 Speed dating, in my class, is not so much about exposing students to new books (although it does), but about allowing students a chance to share the books they are “in love with” and encourage others to “date” them as well.
 My speed dating activity also gives them an opportunity to discuss their book with a variety of people.

-Before implementing the speed dating activity it is important that students have had ample opportunity to find a “just right book” (free product on TPT) and that they have had enough time to read it and fall enough with.
+Before implementing the speed dating activity it is important that students have had ample opportunity to find a novel they enjoy and they have had enough time to read it and fall in love with it.

-Alternative suggestion: Use speed dating to have students share their favourite book at the beginning of the year, as a starting point to help students find a book or try my Book Talk & Book Ad Assignment with Exemplars (pay product on TPT) and have them present their favourite book to the class.
+Alternative suggestion: Use speed dating to have students share their favourite book at the beginning of the year, as a starting point to help students find a book or try my Book Talk & Book Ad Assignment with Exemplars and have them present their favourite book to the class.

 Class set up?